-Members of Parliament across the main parties back our call for legislation, with many of them putting pressure on the government and championing the bill to help it on its way to becoming law.
+Members of Parliament from across the political spectrum back our call for legislation, with many of them putting pressure on the government and championing the bill to help it on its way to becoming law.
 Over 20 MPs came on board after meeting up with one of our local groups.

 A wide range of Non-Governmental Organisations organisations also support the bill: